filipnavara/imap-notes/label.md

 - `Vacation` => `Vacation`
 - `naïve person` => `na'C3'AFve+person`

+Rationale: The original encoding was done in PHP with `urlencode` API.
+This was later amended with the `%` to `'` change to make it a valid syntax.
+Early versions of the WebMail/server used the `%` character but it was fixed due to sync issues with Apple Mail.

 ## eM Client with Dovecot, Surgemail, SmarterMail

 Use the following transformation for each character: